 Reeve Washburn

-I identify most with the concept of duality in my work.
+As an intuitive printmaker, I identify most with the concept of duality in my work.
 Constraints and freedom.
 Depths and surfaces.
 Structure and looseness.
-Monoprints, with the master and the imprint.
-This yin yang dynamic represents the richness and complexity of who I am as an artist and a person.
+This dynamic represents the richness and complexity of who I am as an artist and a person.
 I grow from exercising the duality, extending my own boundaries, leaping forward.

 Previous